crxssed7/notable-figures/figures/Guido van Rossum.md

 In May 2003, he received a NLUUG Award.

-In 2006, he was recognized as a Distinguished Engineer by the Association for Computing Machinery.
+In 2006, he was recognized as an ACM Distinguished Engineer.

 In 2018, he was made a Fellow of the Computer History museum.